glebtsereteli/GMRoomLoader/docs/pages/home/gettingStarted/gettingStarted.md

     ![alt text](import02.png)
     * Click __Import__.
     ![alt text](import03.png)
 3. You're good to go!
+Check out the [Quick Setup](#quick-setup) section below to load your first room!

 ## Quick Setup
 GMRoomLoader offers many tools for handling room data, loading rooms and working with created elements, but the following are the only basics you need to get started!